Yes, I do not really look like a mermaid with all my photographic bazaar under water! (Philippines, May 2018 - Photo by Steven Weinberg)

 # 1: Mastering your buoyancy

-First imperative, which concerns more the diving technique than the photo: you have to be really comfortable with its buoyancy, including knowing how to do lung-ballast without even thinking about it.
+First imperative, which concerns the diving technique more than photography & #160 ;: you have to be really comfortable with your buoyancyincluding knowing how to do lung-ballast without even thinking about it.

-Macro, in particular, you must be able to stand close to the subject, without "bumping" coral or rocks, the risk of injury and damage the environment.
+In macro, in particular, you have to be able to stay close to the subject without touching anything.
+It is excluded from "#160; bump & #160;" to corals or rocks, at the risk of injury and damage to the environment.

-You have to know how to move near the bottom without lifting sand ...
-Learn to palmer like a frog (the famous frog kick).
+Must also know how to move close to the bottom without lifting sand& #8230; Learn to palmer like a frog (the famous frog kick).
 Otherwise, hello particles in suspension that will make white spots in the flash light!

-It sounds stupid, but before getting into the water, with his camera inside a waterproof case, it is better to know, thoroughly, all the buttons, settings, functions of the device.
+Sounds stupid, but before getting into the water with his camera inside a waterproof case, better thoroughly know all the buttons, settings and functions of said apparatus.

-The best is to train, dry, to handle it in its box to easily find the buttons that you need.
+The best is to train, dry, to handle it in its box to find easily the buttons that one needs.

-⚠️ Yes, the picture under the water, it remains of the photo!
-It will be necessary to revise the basic principles to work light, that is to learn to combine speed / openness / sensitivity ...
+Yes, the picture under water, it's still the photo & #160; Photographing means "& #160; writing or painting with light & #160;" It will therefore be necessary to learn or revise the basic principles to work light, that is to say to understand how to combine speed / openness / sensitivity…

 # 3: Do some tests

-For the photographic technique itself: the best is to start to train and to try different settings until you find those that work under water, to adjust according to the conditions ...
-There is no adjustment .
+For the photographic technique proper & #160; the best is to start to practice and try different settings underwateruntil you find the ones that work, and learn how to adjust them according to the conditions & #8230; There is NOT a setting.

 # 5: Make multiple images of the same subject

-Do not hesitate to "shoot" once, twice, ten times the same subject to have a good picture in the pile, even to erase the less satisfactory then, after understanding why they are missed ...
-We learn from his errors.
+Do not hesitate to "& #160; shooter & #160;" once, twice, ten times the same subject to have a good picture in the pile, even to erase the less satisfactory then, after understanding why they are missed & #8230; We learn from his mistakes.

-Attention: we are sometimes deceived under water by the rendering of the screen: we have the impression that the image is successful, and we are very disappointed to discover after, on the screen of the computer, that she is fuzzy for example.
+Warning, one is sometimes deceived under water by the rendering of the digital screen& #160 ;: we have the impression that the image is successful, and we are very disappointed in discovering afterwards, on the larger screen of the computer, that it is fuzzy for example.

 Do not hesitate to change your point of view, to multiply the different frames.
-Avoid photographing the subject from above, but always try to meet the eye of the fish, or the nude dress ...
+Avoid photographing the subject from above, but always try to meet the eye of the fish, or the dress of the nudi…

 # 6: Pay attention to batteries and humidity with compact

-We must also be careful to always dive with well-charged batteries.
+We must be careful also to always to dive with well charged batteries.
 Since the flash is much used underwater, the batteries of compact cameras can be drained quickly.

 Always inspect the seal and lightly grease with silicone gel to keep it in good condition.
 Often, I prepare my box the night before, quietly.
 It avoids the catastrophes due to the hasty preparations in the early morning.

-Leave the device + box in a water tank if it is possible, just before the dives, so that it is gradually put to the right temperature (it avoids condensation that "fogged" on the lens, very annoying).
-Never leave it in direct sunlight!
+If possible, leave the device + box in a water tank just before the dives, so that it starts gradually at the right temperature (it avoids the condensation that makes "& #160; steam & #160;" on the lens, very annoying).
+Do not ever leave it in the sun & #160!

-For compact, do not hesitate to slip one or two small bags of Silicagel or equivalent into the box to absorb moisture, always to prevent condensation, favored by the batteries that heat.
-I did not have this problem with my SLR, the flash battery being external.
+For compacts, do not hesitate to slip one or two small bags of Silicagel or equivalent in the box to absorb moisture, always to prevent condensation, favored by the batteries that heat.
+I did not have this problem with my SLR, the batteries of the flashes being external.

-⚠️ It's worth having extra batteries in reserve on the boat.
-It is always when one is in battery stand that one makes fabulous underwater encounters ...
+It's worth having extra batteries in reserve on the boat.
+It is always when one is in drums of battery that one makes fabulous underwater encounters & #8230;